ThreeDeeJay/UniversAL-3D-Audio-Manager/README.md

     - Windows spatial sound
     - HeSuVi

+To enable 3D audio in [DirectSound3D games](https://airtable.com/shrX9CnU32R6V1AHw):
-When dragging and dropping a game (or program) executable (.exe that's usually in a folder with DLL files) into the .bat script, it will:
+Drag and drop a game (or program) executable (.exe that's usually in a folder with DLL files) into the .bat script.
+Then the script will:
 - Install OpenAL redistributable.
 - Backup and/or (re)install DSOAL using existing OpenAL Soft global settings.
 - Set default playback device's format to 24 bit, 48000hz.